SAT and ACT

 - AP Exams

-Please contact Mr. Thigpen in the College Counseling office to discuss whether or not your family may qualify for the fee-waiver service.
+Please contact Mr. Thigpen in the College Counseling office to discuss whether your family may qualify for the fee-waiver service.

 - Take a practice ACT, SAT or SAT/ACT Combo Test to identify which test could best showcase your strengths during the admissions process.